saylordotorg/course_bus209/Unit03.md

+---
+layout: default
+title: "BUS209: Organizational Behavior"
+course_description: "A detailed study of how people interact in organizations that examines which factors have the greatest impact on organizational behavior.
+Topics range from managing individuals and understanding group dynamics to managing conflict and initiating change."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Managing Groups** <span id="3"></span>
 *Is there a difference between a group and team?
 Certainly, for example, groups can exist without having a specific goal in mind.
 Or said another